Written by: Admin

 If you think that someone around you is showing signs of alcohol poisoning, here are four steps to getting them the help they need.

-#3.
-Provide Care if the Person is Vomiting: Although there’s nothing enjoying about being near to someone throwing up, it’s important to keep an eye on someone if they’re severely intoxicated.
+Although there’s nothing enjoyable about being near to someone throwing up, it’s important to keep an eye on someone if they’re severely intoxicated.
 There’s a high chance they could choke on their vomit if they are left alone.
 Try to help the person by propping up their head or torso to prevent choking or breathing difficulty.

-#4.
-Recall What Happened Before: Once the medical professional arrive, they’ll want you to recall what happened up until that point.
+Once the medical professionals arrive, they’ll want you to recall what happened up until that point.
 What and how much did the person drink?
 What were their symptoms?
 How long has the person been in this state?
 Do you know if they have any other medical conditions?

 Some of the benefits that aftercare programs offer include: